MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-acs.md

 ---
 title: "Migration changes for new Omnichannel messaging platform | MicrosoftDocs"
-description: "Understand the changes you'll need to make to your omnichannel implementations before January 2022 to migrate to the new Azure Bot Service channel." ms.date: 10/07/2021 ms.topic: article
+description: "Understand the changes you'll need to make to your omnichannel implementations to successfully migrate to the new Azure Bot Service channel." ms.date: 10/07/2021 ms.topic: article
 author: neeranelli